-As we prepare for a brood of our own, my husband and I think back to our childhoods.
+During my pregnancy, my husband and I often thought back to our childhoods.
 Our happiest memories are those we spent on our own or out doing nothing in particular with our friends—soccer league and after-school clubs are relegated to the cobwebs of memory.

 I spent many a happy day making “salads” from whatever the woods offered around my grandparents’ house.
 Harry and his friends tore up the neighborhood on their bikes, playing with G.I.
 Joes and using moss as homemade ghillie suits.
 We played with whatever nature offered, relying on our imaginations for entertainment…